Nigeria's Goodluck Jonathan, profile of a defeated president

 Mr Jonathan took over as governor and two years later was hand-picked by former President Olusegun Obasanjo to run on the PDP's ticket as vice-presidential candidate in 2007.

-PDP insiders regard him as a politician without a political base - and more of an administrator than a leader.
+PDP insiders regarded him as a politician without a political base - and more of an administrator than a leader.

 It had been suggested that Nigeria's many groups of powerbrokers agreed to let Mr Jonathan formally become acting president only because he was not seen as a threat.